Autumn Budget 2025: What can we expect?

 The UK’s current fiscal challenge

-Last month’s ONS release estimates that borrowing in the first five months of 2025-26 totalled £83.8 billion.
-This is £16.2 billion above the same period last year and £11.4 billion more than the OBR forecast at the spring statement, adding further pressure to public finances.
+October’s Office for National Statistics (ONS) release estimates that borrowing in the first six months of 2025-26 totalled £99.8 billion.
+This is £11.5 billion above the same period last year, adding further pressure to public finances.

 At 3.8%, CPI inflation remains almost double the Bank of England’s 2% target, leaving the central bank balancing persistent price pressures against weak economic growth.